The Best Telescope For Beginners

 When the temperature drops in the winter, you’ll be even less motivated to carry a large, cumbersome telescope out into the backyard.
 For this reason, advanced amateur astronomers often build home observatories to keep their large telescopes set up at all times.

-If you have health issues or cannot lift heavy objects, an extra-large telescope and mount are out of the question.
+If you have health issues or are unable to lift heavy objects, an extra-large telescope and mount may be out of the question.
 You are better off with something smaller and more portable, which will give you much more use.

 Which telescope offers the best value and experience?

-Based on my personal experiences, I can very comfortably suggest a Dobsonian Reflector.
+Based on my personal experience, I can confidently recommend a Dobsonian Reflector.
 This was the first type of telescope I personally owned, and it totally knocked my socks off.
-This simple piece of equipment provided me with my first views of Jupiter, Saturn, the Orion Nebula, and more.
+This simple piece of equipment provided me with my first views of Jupiter, Saturn, the Orion Nebula, and many other celestial objects.

 My Top Choice: Apertura AD8 Dobsonian

 If you decide to advance to an astrophotography telescope on a tracking mount down the road, you will still find plenty of uses for a visual performer like this in your inventory.
-I have chosen the 8-inch model because it has enough aperture to show more objects and detail in the night sky than smaller instruments.
+I have chosen the 8-inch model because it has a larger aperture, allowing it to show more objects and detail in the night sky than smaller instruments.

 An 8-inch mirror is the “sweet spot” between aperture and portability.
 This telescope is large enough for jaw-dropping views, yet small enough to fit in your trunk or back seat.
 As I mentioned earlier, there are larger versions available as well if you handle the extra weight and size.